fuzzywalrus/sonoma-wallpaper-downloader/README.md

 ### Future release plans

-I'm not sure of the copyright implications of including the URLs to the files, but I will likely make a fallback for non-sonoma users that provides the necessary data to the Sonoma14.1.1 (23B81) release as a fallback.
-The current design _should_ continue to work moving forward as Apple adds new videos as it reads the current OS's list provided Apple does not radically change the way Wallpapers work.
-Provided it doesn't require a lot of effort, I'd like to also provide a download completion status.
+he current design _should_ continue to work moving forward as Apple adds new videos as it reads the current OS's list provided Apple does not radically change the way Wallpapers work.
+Provided it doesn't require a lot of effort, I'd like to also provide a download completion status and perhaps move this to Next.js or React.

 This application's intent is a simple point-and-click interface for downloading the videos.
 There are no plans to extend beyond this functionality.